Skip to content

 What’s “Plaid,” and how do I securely link my banks and cards?

-Trust & security is our #1 priority.
-That’s why Grifin uses Plaid - a trusted financial technology platform that is partnered with thousands of the largest banks in the world, servicing millions of customers each day - to securely link your banks and cards.
+Trust and security are our #1 priorities.
+That’s why Grifin uses Plaid - a trusted financial aggregator used by 100 million+ customers and thousands of banks around the world - to securely link your banks and cards.
 This ensures seamless, secure connections between your financial accounts and the app.
 To link your banks and cards, simply follow these steps:

-2. Select "Link Bank Account" and follow the prompts.
+2. Click "+Add Card or Bank Account" and follow the on-screen prompts

 3. Plaid securely authenticates your information, establishing a safe connection.